dmakvh/eureka/Getting-started-with-Eureka.md

 * Now run the **eureka-server/runclient.sh**.
 The client should now be able to communicate to the server on the configured port.
 The service should exit after processing the message and sending a response back to the client.

-_**Eureka!**_You are all setup and should be ready to jump to advanced configuration of eureka in the cloud.
+**Eureka!**.You are all setup and should be ready to jump to advanced configuration of eureka in the cloud.